-Novetta’s own Matt Teschke will be speaking at ODSC East – Boston in the session, “State of the Art Text Classification with ULMFiT” in room #103 at 5:15 PM on May 2.
+Novetta’s Matt Teschke spoke at ODSC East – Boston in the session,”State of the Art Text Classification with ULMFiT” on May 2, 2019.

 The rise of the internet has led to a faster flow of information, where news posted to a relatively obscure blog can be shared on social media and reach national publications within hours.
 The volume of information is such that humans alone cannot filter out noise, identify important new viewpoints, and determine how messaging trends are changing over time.
 At Novetta, we are constantly evaluating advances in deep learning to help our customers address these challenges.